Darkyenus/wemi/DESIGN.md

 for later reference in code stored in the `calculator` variable.
 Rest of the example shows how the keys are bound:
 When in the project or configuration initializer, write `<key> set { <value> }`.
 This works only in the scope of project or configuration and the braces around value are mandatory and intentional - they signify that the `<value>` is not evaluated immediately, but later and possibly multiple times.
-Keys of type `Collection` can be also set using the `+=` command, more on that in the section about *scopes*.
+Keys of type `Collection` can be also set using the `add` command, more on that in the section about *scopes*.

 Configuration definition may look like this: